 Added Backend Support

 If your dog stumbles on walks, going up and down stairs, or getting up from a lying down position on the floor, he may benefit from a little assistance from the WalkAbout Backend Harness.
-It can also be useful in conjunction with a car ramp.
+It can also be helpful in conjunction with a car ramp.
 Your vet can also recommend a dog hip dysplasia brace.

 Reduce Slipping On Slick Floor Surfaces